bioacoustic-ai/bacpipe/README.md

 - trained on bird song data

 Perch is a EFficientNet B1 model trained on the entire Xeno-canto database.

+### SurfPerch
+- CNN
+- supervised training model
+- trained on bird song, fine-tuned on tropical reef data

+Perch is a EFficientNet B1 model trained on the entire Xeno-canto database and fine tuned on coral reef and unrelated sounds.

+### WhalePerch
+- CNN
+- supervised training model
+- trained on 7 whale species

+WhalePerch (multispecies_whale) is a EFficientNet B0 model trained on whale sounds.

 ### UMAP
 see [repo](https://github.com/lmcinnes/umap)